thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

 - Select the button labeled:

         Create bucket
-- Name the bucket *multi-label-data*
+- Name the bucket *sagemaker-multi-label-data*
 - Choose an AWS region and be sure to remember it
 - Scroll to the bottom and select the button labeled:

         Create bucket

 ### Upload Files to Bucket
-- Navigate into the bucket you just made and create three folders named:
+- Navigate into the bucket you created and create a folder named: *ic-multi-label*
+- Navigate into *ic-multi-label* create three folders named:
   - *training*
   - *validation*
   - *output*